scrapy/scrapy/docs/intro/tutorial.rst

 and defines some attributes and methods:

 * :attr:`~scrapy.Spider.name`: identifies the Spider.
-It must be unique within a project, that is, you can't set the same name for different Spiders.
+It must be unique within a project, i.e., you can't set the same name for multiple Spiders.

 * :meth:`~scrapy.Spider.start_requests`: must return an iterable of